imagej/imagej.github.io/_pages/scripting/macro.md

 The recorder
 ============

-Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on {% include bc content='Plugins | Macros | Record...'%} and perform some actions.
+Typically, macros are not written from scratch, but recorded using the Macro Recorder: Just click on {% include bc path='Plugins | Macros | Record...'%} and perform some actions.
 These actions will be recorded in the recorder window, and you can hit the *Create* button to open the recorded instructions in an editor:

 ![](/media/Macro recorder.png "Macro_recorder.png")